tadiwamark/CourseSentimentOracle/Tools.md

 # Tools & Technologies

 This document provides detailed insights into the tools, libraries, and technologies used to develop the Course Sentiment Oracle application.
-The application employs a blend of advanced NLP models, web frameworks, and Python libraries to deliver an efficient and user-friendly experience.
+The application employs a blend of advanced NLP models, web frameworks, machine learning, and Python libraries to deliver an efficient and user-friendly experience.

 ## 1. OpenAI GPT-3.5 Turbo